linkerd/rfc/design/0005-circuit-breaking.md

       # Circuit Breaker Kind
       # (Required)
       kind: ...

-      # Max percentage of instances that can be ejected.
-      # Default - 100%
-      maxEjectionPercentage: 10

       # The min duration of time in seconds for which an instance is marked
       # as ejected.